piotrlaczkowski/data-science-template/docs/docs/index.md

 * _Et cetera, times infinity._

 These types of questions are painful and are symptoms of a disorganized project.
 A good project structure encourages practices that make it easier to come back to old work, for example separation of concerns, abstracting analysis as a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), and engineering best practices like version control.

-### Nothing here is binding

-> "A foolish consistency is the hobgoblin of little minds" — Ralph Waldo Emerson (and [PEP 8!](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds))

-Disagree with a couple of the default folder names?
-Working on a project that's a little nonstandard and doesn't exactly fit with the current structure?
-Prefer to use a different package than one of the (few) defaults?

 **Go for it!** This is a lightweight structure, and is intended to be a good _starting point_ for many projects.
 Or, as PEP 8 put it: